AlbertoSanBon/corticalMeasurement/docs/README.md

 Example --> if the bone 4 belongs to the opposite leg to the reference one but the PCA component is okey, the structure will be: leg4 = 1,0

 4. Script: cT_Retake.py --> Performs re-orientation and re-alignment corrections and re-generates thickness profiles in selected bones.

+# API Reference

+The document linked [here](API-Reference.md) describe the implemented methods, and their parameters.